-

 The study allows us to:

-• Determine the cutaneous LD50 (lethal dose 50), i.e. the dose causing mortality in 50% of the animals tested.
+• Determine the cutaneous LD50 (lethal dose 50), that is, the dose causing mortality in 50% of the animals tested.

 • Identify local or systemic effects related to skin absorption.